rossborchers/AbletonUnityBridge/README.md

 - PCM Interoperability
 - Unity Linked Timeline

-Unsure about the feasibility of some of this as ableton seems quite closed.
-I was hoping to send pcm/midi/automation from unity to ableton and back (hijack the realtime dsp library) This may be possible using a virtual device or something but Im not really sure at this point.
+Im unsure about the feasibility of some of this as Ableton seems quite closed.
+I was hoping to send PCM/midi/automation from unity to Ableton and back (hijack the realtime DSP library) This may be possible using a virtual device/vst or something but I'm not sure at this point.

 #### This project is very early in development but if you like the idea and want to contribute or chat about it let me know!
 rossborchers@gmail.com